moussasarr/Android-Demo/README.md

 - Importance of using the Holder pattern to building fast, scalable and efficient ListViews
 - Power of Fragments and why use them ?
 - Harnessing Multi-Threading in Android, when to use Multi-threading and Why ?
 - How to choose your data structures ?
-When to use a certain data structures ?
+When to use certain data structures ?
-- Demonstration of poor choice of data structure ?
+- Demonstration of poor choice of data structure